thariqshah/blog/content/posts/sprinboot-3.3-on-graal-image.md

 ```

 ---
 #### Setting up our docker

 Open a terminal window and navigate to your project root directory.

-We need a postgres instance for our app to connect to and for the let's use the docker run command.
+We need a Postgres instance for our app to connect to and for the let's use the docker run command.

 Let's create a docker network first.
-We need containers to be on the same docker network to connect each other
+We need containers to be on the same docker network to communicate

 ```bash
 docker network create spring-native-app-network
 ```

-Now, we'll bring up a postgres container
+Now, we'll bring up a Postgres container

 ```bash
 docker run --rm --name postgres-db --network spring-native-app-network -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -p 5432:5432 -d postgres:latest